 Lastly, E-13 displays various proper nouns that can not be limited to a particular cultural circle.
-On one hand Ekrem used the Latin word Santa Sophia for Hagia Sophia and the English word Seraglio point for Turkish place name Sarayburnu, on the other she retained Turkish names Sultan Ahmed for the mosque and Yildiz15 with a brief explanation for the palace, both of which represent a significant area of Ottoman culture, It is observed that inconsistency pervades Ekrem’s translation strategies of proper nouns and various translation strategies (transliteration, retaining Turkish proper names, replacing Turkish proper names with English counterparts etc.) are utilized by author-translator.
+On the one hand, Ekrem used the Latin word Santa Sophia for Hagia Sophia and the English word Seraglio point for Turkish place name Sarayburnu; on the other, she retained the Turkish names Sultan Ahmed for the mosque and Yildiz,15 with a brief explanation, for the palace, both of which represent a significant area of Ottoman culture, It is observed that inconsistency pervades Ekrem’s translation strategies for proper nouns, and various translation strategies (transliteration, retaining Turkish proper names, replacing Turkish proper names with English counterparts etc.) are utilized by the author-translator.

 2.2.1.3.
-Forms of Address
+Forms of address

 The third category of textual hybridity in Unveiled is forms of address, which signify veneration, kinship and/or (un)official position within a society.
 Some textual examples listed below offers a variety of forms of address in Unveiled.